-In this Iran silk road tour you will be of the very few people who gets to travel across the one of the most important parts of cell growth on and off the camel just like Iranians in ancient times.
+We are really excited to offer our new tour through the desert of Iran with a camel.
+Iran Silk Road Tour is a unique tour and you will be of the very few people who gets to travel across the one of the most important parts of cell growth on and off the camel just like Iranians in ancient times.

-During this four day Iran Silk Road tour away from the hustle and bustle of everyday life, you’ll be travelling by camel just like merchants did for thousands of years across the Silk Road in a caravan.
+During this four day trip away from the hustle and bustle of everyday life, you’ll be travelling by camel just like merchants did for thousands of years across the Silk Road in a caravan.

 You’ll eat camel kebab, pass across the salt lake and see local desert wildlife and plants.

 Walking barefoot on soft sand, visit went well and the remains of the Sefidab Caravanserai, the Kings’ Harem, camping in the desert and staying at the Caravanserai after seeing Kavir National Park are only a few features of this once in a lifetime trip.

 The Silk Road has everything you need for a rich cultural journey into the heart of Iran’s past.
 If you are interested to join our group please read more details in the tour itinerary by click here and book the next trip.